DavidRieman/WheelMUD/docs/Development/Eventing.md

 We generally refer to these simply as "Requests" and "Events", or to refer to both inclusively we'll refer to "Eventing" instead.

 A Request is sent to listeners to find out if any game systems will block (cancel) the action.
-Then (if a related Request was not cancelled), an Event is sent to signal to listeners that something has happened.
+Then (if a related Request was not canceled), an Event is sent to signal to listeners that something has happened.

 For example, when a player issues an "east" command to take their character to the next room to the east, a `MovementRequest` will be sent out.
 Then, if no game systems Cancel the request, their movement is committed and a `MovementEvent` is sent out.